Receive the latest Rome news, travel tips, insights and more + a free Rome eBook - Subscribe Today!

 This intimate concert is held in the Ponte Sant Angelo Methodist Church, a venue with exceptional acoustics just across from Castel Sant'Angelo.

-For more concerts and music Rome events in January, click here to visit Get Your Guide.
+For more concerts and music Rome events in January, click here.

 January can be really busy in the first part of the month.